 “You pull over and call roadside assistance,” he says with a wry grin.

-That’s before he explains that it’s quite hard to run out, because the car gives realtime updates on your remaining mileage, and you can use various apps to plan your route via Australia’s growing network of fast chargers.
+That’s before he explains that it’s quite hard to run out.
+The car gives realtime updates on your remaining mileage, and you can use various apps to plan your route.
+Australia has a growing network of fast chargers.
 Plus in an emergency, unlike a petrol car, you can recharge at any standard powerpoint.

-Electric cars aren’t going to fix climate change on their own but they are an important part of a zero emissions future, and they’re also really smart pieces of technology.
-There’s something very exciting about a car which is virtually silent, with no exhaust, which needs little maintenance and runs on sunshine.
-And if you join our community bulk-buy in collaboration with the Good Car Company, you could be driving one sooner than you think.
+Electric cars aren’t going to fix climate change on their own but they are an important part of a zero emissions future.
+They’re also really smart pieces of technology.
+There’s something very exciting about a car which is virtually silent, needs little maintenance and runs on sunshine.
+If you join our community bulk-buy you could be driving one sooner than you think.